audmcname/audmcname.github.io/_posts/2020-07-30-welcome-to-jekyll.markdown

 ---
 This is the default post!

-Leaving it in here to have a to-do file:
+### Leaving it in here to have a to-do file:

-Make up a favicon, figure out what information I want to put on here, link to other projects?
+[ ] Make up a favicon
+[ ] figure out what information I want to put on here, [ ] link to other projects?
+[ ] make social media preview pics
+[ ] generally get some content up on here

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.